Bira/octopus-carnival/_drafts/condensing-hells-rebels-01.md

 - The grimples in the old hideout under the Livery are not evil and will try to parlay with the PCs.
 They will grant safe passage through their territory in exchange for the PCs dealing with the "terrible demons" in the other half of the dungeon.
-Alternatively, the underground level is just empty apart from Blosodriette, and the PCs can recover the loot here unopposed.

-- If you don't want to deal with Blosodriette's extended sabotage later on, you can ensure the PCs find her at the hideout, which will cause her to immediately try to bargain with or kill the PCs.
-Depending on the system or starting power level you're going with, they might already have the necessary detection abilities.
-If they don't you could include an item that helpst with this amongst the Raven stash.
+- If you don't want to deal with Blosodriette's extended sabotage later on, you can either remove her entirely or ensure the PCs detect her early.
+Depending on their starting power level the PCs might already have the necessary abilities in the Livery, or you might arrange for them to find an item that will help them do it in one of the following missions.

 - The situation with the tengu sisters is different.
 Chough does not exist.
-Mr. Smuggler Buddy instead left saying he would return soon, and never came back.
-Laria knows the sisters are down there and has been keeping them fed, but they need Smuggler Buddy to leave town.
-Some legwork by the PCs will reveal that he's been captured by Thrune loyalists.
+Nan Comerivos brought them here as written, and then left saying he'd try to find passage out of town for them.
+However, he never came back.
+Laria knows the sisters are down there and has been keeping them fed, but they want to find out what happened to Comerivos because he's their only way out.

-- Smuggler Buddy has been taken to the **Salix Salt Works**, which is being used as a forced labor camp just like in the original.
+- Some legwork by the PCs will let them discover that Nan Comerivos has been taken to the **Salix Salt Works**, which is being used as a forced labor camp just like in the original.
+Comerivos and the sisters can join as NPC allies once the former is rescued.

 ## Part 2